 To better understand prebiotics for dogs and their effect, we must first understand probiotics and their use.
 Storage is crucial – while there are probiotics that do not need to be refrigerated, evidence shows very low potency of those supplements.
 This means that all effective probiotics must contain live bacteria (like Bacillus coagulans, Biffidus spp.
-Acidophilus and others) which needs to be refrigerated.
+Acidophilus, and others) which need to be refrigerated.

-Proper maintenance of dog's microbiota is crucial (study).
-Studies show that probiotics as the result of improving gut flora boost the immune system in the digestive tract and body, helping your dog fight off diseases, strengthening the immune system and protecting him from a variety of dangerous viruses like E.coli and more.
-They can also help your dog get over many digestive upsets, bouts of diarrhea, colitis/IBD and so on.
+Proper maintenance of a dog's microbiota is crucial (study).
+Studies show that probiotics as the result of improving gut flora boost the immune system in the digestive tract and body, helping your dog fight off diseases, strengthening the immune system, and protecting him from a variety of dangerous viruses like E.coli and more.
+They can also help your dog get over many digestive upsets, bouts of diarrhea, colitis/IBD, and so on.

 For probiotics to have an effect, they must be given in the form of a supplement.
 Dog food with probiotics will not have any effect.
 There are several reasons for that: (a) a large number of bacteria is required to have an effect, and concentration of bacteria in dog food is nowhere near the minimum amount needed; (b) live cultures must be alive to have any effect, which means they must always be refrigerated – warm room temperatures will kill the bacteria, rendering the probiotic supplement useless.